top of page

 After plunging into Lisbon, a major, modern city, I almost

-historic retreat less than an hour away.
+royal retreat less than an hour away.
 Easily reached by

 train from the Rossio station, Sintra was first settled by